$S$-wave $KN$ scattering in a renormalizable chiral effective field theory: Results and discussion

 The remaining combinations $d^{I=0}$ and $d^{I=1}$ are determined by reproducing the scattering lengths of the $S_{11}$ and $S_{01}$ partial waves, respectively.
 As given in Tables 2.2 and 2.3 of Ref.~\cite{Dover:1982zh}, $a_{KN}^{I=1}$ ranges from $-0.33$ fm to $-0.28$ fm, and $a_{KN}^{I=0}$ lies in the range $(-0.11\sim0.18)$ fm, which leads to $a_{KN}^{I=1,\mathrm{exp}}=-0.30\pm 0.03$ fm and $a_{KN}^{I=0,\mathrm{exp}}=0.03\pm 0.15$ fm, as used in Ref.~\cite{Polinder:2005sn}.
 By solving the integrals equations [Eqs.~(\ref{Eq:TLO},\ref{Eq:TNLO})] up to NLO and applying the subtractive renormalization, we are allowed to take the cutoff up to infinity, while in practice we take $\Lambda=20$ GeV to obtain the renormalized $T$-matrix.
 Then, we reproduce the isospin $I=0,\,1$ scattering lengths at threshold, which leads to $d^{I=0}=0.635(759)$ GeV$^{-1}$ and $d^{I=1}=-1.486(360)$ GeV$^{-1}$.
 The uncertainties of parameters originate from the uncertainties in scattering lengths~\cite{Dover:1982zh}.
 For convenience, in Table~\ref{Tab:LECsValues}, we summarize the parameter values used in our NLO calculation.

-After that, we can perform the predictions for the phase shifts and effective range expansion up to NLO.
+After that, we can perform the predictions for the phase shifts and effective range expansion up to NLO, as shown in Figs.~\ref{Fig:KN_S11_NLO} and~\ref{Fig:KN_S01_NLO}.
+The uncertainty bands are obtained by performing a Monte Carlo sampling of the parameters $d^{I=0,1}$ within their $1\sigma$ uncertainties.
+The uncertainties of $b^{I=0,1}$ from RQCD are not included, as they are smaller and have a negligible impact on the results.
 In the left panels of Figs.~\ref{Fig:KN_S11_NLO} and~\ref{Fig:KN_S01_NLO}, the phase shifts for the $S_{11}$ and $S_{01}$ partial waves are shown up to $P_\mathrm{lab}=400$ MeV.
 Regarding the $S_{11}$ channel, one can see that the NLO calculation improves the description of phase shifts in comparison with our LO result, and is consistent with the empirical PWAs up to $P_\mathrm{lab}\sim 250$ MeV.
 In the right panel of Fig.~\ref{Fig:KN_S11_NLO}, we show the results for $1/(p_{cm}\cot\delta)$,

 as a function of the c.m. momentum $p_{cm}$.
 In this representation, the intercept denotes the scattering length, and the slope reflects the magnitude of the effective range.
 We also present $1/(p_{cm}\cot\delta)$ results from empirical PWAs.
 In contrast to the phase shifts, $1/(p_{cm}\cot\delta)$ exhibits different evolutionary behavior.
 The slope of our NLO result is consistent with that of Hyslop et al.~\cite{Hyslop:1992cs}, yielding a negative effective range, which is opposite to the summary result $r\sim (0.32,0.5)$ fm given in Ref.~\cite{Dover:1982zh}.
 Such discrepancy in the effective range reflects that the existing experimental data do not provide sufficient constraints.